Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 </figure>

 Creates a new scene in the DCC.

-Works for Maya, Houdini and Nuke.
+Works for Maya, Houdini, and Nuke.